Latest News and Information about DS3 bandwidth services.

 One option is to order fractional DS3 service.
 A full DS3 interface is installed, but the line bandwidth is limited to the fractional amount you order.
 That could be 15, 20 or 30 Mbps.
 You can possibly save money this way, but not necessarily.
 The reason is that full DS3 is more of a standard service that is readily available.
 The fractional services are a special order that may or may not be available in a particular location, depending on the service provider.
 In the end, it might make the most economic sense to get a full DS3 connection.

 There are other technical options in this bandwidth range that compete with fractional and even full DS3.
-The most popular is Ethernet over Copper.
+The most popular is Ethernet over Copper & Fiber.
 This is a highly scalable service that competes with T1 at the 1.5, 2, and 3 Mbps levels.
 You can also get 10, 15, 20, 25, 30, 50, and sometimes even 100 Mbps Ethernet over Copper.
+Most bandwidths between 10 Mbps and 10 Gbps are delivered over fiber.
 This lets you match your budget more closely to the bandwidth you require.
-Ethernet over Copper (EoC) is often less expensive than either T1 or DS3 for similar bandwidths, although not as readily available as yet.
+Carrier Ethernet is often less expensive than either T1 or DS3 for similar bandwidths and is easily scalable.

 Fixed Wireless Delivery